 Unlike a great many businesses around the globe, well-established outsourcing companies haven’t been affected by the global coronavirus pandemic.
 While numerous private and public enterprises are still adapting to remote work, others that already grasped the subtle details of working remotely a few years ago are happy to see their results grow.
 As such, Baltic Assist is not an exception.
-Founded as a start-up in 2015, it has quickly transformed into a successful business which today has over 500 clients from Europe, the United States and even Hong Kong.
+Founded as a start-up in 2015, it has quickly transformed into a successful business that today has over 500 clients from Europe, the United States, and even Hong Kong.

-Failed interview turned into a business
+The failed interview turned into a business

 Andžej Rynkevič, the co-founder and CEO of Baltic Assist, first discovered the term ‘virtual assistant’ in 2014.
 Around that time, a private investor from Denmark Per Moller was looking for someone who could assist him with the investment-related tasks in Lithuania.
 The position of a virtual assistant with flexible working hours and an opportunity to work from home caught A. Rynkevič‘s attention, and he decided to go for an interview.
 However, his candidacy didn‘t meet the expectations of the Danish investor.

 Nonetheless, the future businessman was still interested in the idea of outsourcing.
 After a couple of weeks, he contacted P. Moller, introduced him to his plans to start a company offering remote accounting services, and finally invited the Dane to be his very first client.

 ‘I really hoped I could get the first business client so I prepared a presentation about the concept, the initial and later stages of growth.
 Instead of a positive answer, I received an offer on his side to invest in the new company.
 So that’s how it all began.
 Like a romantic story, I might say’ – A. Rynkevič recounts the origins of Baltic Assist.